P3109/Public/Exemplars/README.md

 Notes may be adjoined using the label **note** in the usual way.

-See Configurations.yaml[^5] for examples.

 ## Profiles

-**Profiles.yaml** holds one or more profiles.
+**Profiles.yaml**[^5] holds one or more profiles.
 A profile associates one or more P3109 formats with one and only one configuration.

-See Profiles.yaml[^6] example.

 ## Kappas

-Kappa.yaml holds one or more kappa-approximate specifications.
+**Kappas.yaml**[^6] holds one or more kappa-approximate specifications.
 A kappa-approximate specification provides a uniquely named function with attributes.
 Notes may be adjoined using the label **note** in the usual way.

-See Kappas.yaml[^7] example.

 - *This file may be omitted only if the implementation does not provide kappa-approximate functions.*

 ## Constraints

-**Constraints.yaml** holds one or more specializations.
+**Constraints.yaml**[^7] holds one or more specializations.
 A specialization constrains one or more function parameters.
 Each specialization may associate with one or more of the given profiles.

-See Constraints.yaml[^8] example.

 *This file may be omitted only if there are no profiles that use constraints on parameters or their formats.*